MomentsInGraphics/path_tracer/README.md

 # Build instructions

-Dependencies of this project are GLFW3 and Vulkan and those have to be installed separately.
+Dependencies of this project are GLFW 3.4 or newer and Vulkan 1.3.295 or newer and those have to be installed separately.
-For Windows the Vulkan SDK can be downloaded here: https://vulkan.lunarg.com/sdk/home
+For Windows the Vulkan SDK installer can be downloaded here: https://vulkan.lunarg.com/sdk/home
 And GLFW is available here:
 https://www.glfw.org/download.html